-As yet, there is no commercial processing of breadfruit flour in the PICs.
-It is therefore difficult to get data on actual prices for breadfruit flour.
-However, indications are that it can be expected to be significantly higher than the price of its close substitute, imported wheat flour (or in the case of Fiji the wheat is imported and processed in Fiji).
+As yet, there is no commercial processing of breadfruit flour in the PICs thus is difficult to get data on actual prices for breadfruit flour.
+However, it can be expected that the price for breadfruit flour will be significantly higher than the price of its close substitute, imported wheat flour (or in the case of Fiji the wheat is imported and processed in Fiji).